NVIDIA/NeMo/examples/speaker_tasks/diarization/README.md

 Example: `./demo_asr_output/pred_rttms/my_audio1.txt`
 ```
 [00:03.34 - 00:04.46] speaker_0: back from the gym oh good how's it going
-[00:04.46 - 00:09.96] speaker_1: pretty well it was really crowded today yeah i kind of assumed everylonewould be at the shore uhhuh
+[00:04.46 - 00:09.96] speaker_1: pretty well it was really crowded today yeah i kind of assumed everylone would be at the shore uhhuh
 [00:12.10 - 00:13.97] speaker_0: well it's the middle of the week or whatever so
-[00:13.97 - 00:15.78] speaker_1: but it's the fourth of july mm
+[00:13.97 - 00:15.78] speaker_1: but it's the fourth of july
-[00:16.90 - 00:21.80] speaker_0: so yeahg people still work tomorrow do you have to work tomorrow did you drive off yesterday
+[00:16.90 - 00:21.80] speaker_0: so yeah people still work tomorrow do you have to work tomorrow
 ```

-### Optional Features
+### Optional Features for Speech Recognition with Speaker Diarization

 #### Beam Search Decoder

-A beam-search decoder can be applied to CTC based ASR models.
+Beam-search decoder can be applied to CTC based ASR models.
 To use this feature, [pyctcdecode](https://github.com/kensho-technologies/pyctcdecode) should be installed. [pyctcdecode](https://github.com/kensho-technologies/pyctcdecode) supports word timestamp generation and can be applied to speaker diarization.
 ```
 pip install pyctcdecode
 ```